fcerini/audio-capture/README.md

 - Opens Firefox to a specified URL to act as the audio source.
 - Captures audio from a specific PulseAudio monitor source.
-- Encodes the audio to G.711 μ-law (PCMU) format.
+- Encodes the audio to **16-bit mono Linear PCM (L16)** format.
-- Packetizes the audio into RTP packets using the Pion library.
+- Packetizes the audio into RTP packets using the Pion library with a dynamic payload type.
 - Streams the RTP packets over UDP to a network destination.
 - Handles graceful shutdown on `Ctrl+C`.